 - AMM-BIO-2, Preconstruction surveys for CRLF would be conducted by the USFWS-approved biologist(s) no more than 24 hours prior to any initial ground disturbance and immediately prior to ground-disturbing activities (including vegetation removal) beyond the existing pavement.
 These efforts would consist of walking surveys of the Project footprint focusing on the mesic areas at the existing culvert intake and outfall and, if possible, on accessible adjacent areas of upland habitat within at least 50 feet of the Project footprint.
 The biologist(s) would investigate potential cover sites when it is feasible and safe to do so.
 This includes a thorough investigation of mammal burrows, rocky outcrops, appropriately sized soil cracks, tree cavities, and debris.
-Native vertebrates found in the cover sites in the vicinity.
+Native vertebrates found in the cover sites within the Project footprint would be documented and relocated to an adequate cover site in the vicinity.
 Safety permitting, the biologist(s) would investigate areas of disturbed soil for signs of frogs within 30 minutes following initial disturbance of the given area. - AMM-BIO-3, Prior to the start of construction, wildlife exclusion fencing (WEF) would be installed along the Project footprint in areas where CRLF could enter the Project site.
 The WEF location would be surveyed and included on the Project plans.
 The final Project plans would show where and how the WEF would be installed.
 The special provisions in the bid solicitation package would clearly describe acceptable fencing material and proper WEF installation and maintenance.
 The WEF would remain in place throughout the duration of the Project and would be regularly inspected and maintained.